The Royal Mint Experience

 Things to do at The Royal Mint Experience review

 The tour begins with a seated presentation describing the design process.
-Next, we moved onto the materials room with the guide explaining the process and facts relating to different coins.
+Next, we moved on to the materials room with the guide explaining the process and facts relating to different coins.
 After this, we went on to view the factory shop floor, via glass windows.
 We were able to see thousands of coins moving along chutes and being collected, checked and packaged.

+The rest of the tour is very interactive.
+You can try lifting a solid gold bar worth £400,000 or sit on boxes containing thousands of coins.
+We also designed our own coin templates and played a penny-rolling game.
 There are plenty of photo opportunities in the foyer, such as a mini car covered in pennies, as well as a Wallis and Gromit figure also covered in coins.
 There is also a Shaun the Sheep and some Paddington Bear posters.

 FAQ and Further Information The Royal Mint Experience

 Is there food and drink available?

 There is a cafe on-site selling hot and cold food and drinks.